Technology Radar for IoT and Integration

 Technology Radars are everywhere.
 The format was made popular by Thoughtworks and has since been adopted by many organizations, for example by the CNCF.

 Software AG’s Office of the CTO is continuously evaluating emerging trends and technologies.
-The Software AG Technology Radar for IoT and Integration is making a condensed version of the results publicly available.
-As the name suggests, the scope of this radar are technologies that Software AG considers interesting with regard to their impact on IoT (including analytics/value extraction) and Integration (including API Management).
+The Software AG Technology Radar is making a condensed version of the results publicly available.

 Adoption